saitamang/POC-DUMP/Loan Management System/README.md

 `Payload --> 'or 2=2#`

-The automation can be access [here](https://github.com/saitamang/POC-DUMP/blob/main/Loan%20Management%20System/sqli-getdb.py).
+The python script to get the database name from SQL Injection Vulnerability can be access [here](https://github.com/saitamang/POC-DUMP/blob/main/Loan%20Management%20System/sqli-getdb.py).

 ## 2. Stored Cross Site Scripting